 Food Waste to Food Security: Sharing Meals and Christ’s Love in Vancouver

 In Vancouver, Washington, four tiny house villages—called Safe Stay communities—provide a safe place for people experiencing homelessness to find shelter and transitional housing.
-When Pastor Kevin Campbell-White and his wife Jeni drove by one of these villages several months ago, they had the passing thought that it would be great if their church, Hillcrest Church of the Nazarene, could partner with the city to support Safe Stay residents.
+When Pastor Kevin Campbell-White and his wife Jeni drove by one of these villages several months ago, they had the passing idea to try to connect their church (Hillcrest Church of the Nazarene) with the city to support Safe Stay residents.

 tiny home village

 Just a few days later, the church received a call from a local Chipotle restaurant about to open in their neighborhood.
-The caller explained that the store was training staff and leaving hundreds of pounds of fresh salads, tacos, burritos, and more that they couldn’t sell.
+The caller explained the store was training staff that week, leaving hundreds of pounds of fresh salads, tacos, burritos, and more they couldn’t sell.
 Unless the managers could find a partner to distribute the food where it could be used, it was destined for the dumpster.

 Pastor Kevin was certain this wasn’t a coincidence, and he knew exactly where the meals should go—the tiny house communities.

-The church agreed to help and held training sessions for its members to learn how to care sensitively for people in the shelters before deliveries were made.
-Over the course of five days, the church distributed more than 1500 pounds of fresh Chipotle meals to vulnerable people in Vancouver and nearby Portland, Oregon.
-Often, volunteers spent time with recipients and prayed with those who wanted that kind of spiritual care.
+Hillcrest Church leadership agreed to help.
+First, pastors held training sessions for members to learn how to care sensitively for these residents.
+Then, over the course of five days, Hillcrest Church volunteers distributed more than 1500 pounds of fresh Chipotle meals to vulnerable people in Vancouver and nearby Portland, Oregon.
+Often, volunteers spent time with recipients and prayed with those who desired spiritual care.

 Church volunteers picking up meals at Chipotle